nutanix/nutanix.ansible/README.md

 ## Requirements

-To run any Nutanix Ansible module, the host must have the Python dependencies listed in [requirements.txt](https://github.com/nutanix/nutanix.ansible/blob/v2.5.0/requirements.txt)
+This collection requires ansible-core>=2.16.0 and the Python dependencies listed in [requirements.txt](https://github.com/nutanix/nutanix.ansible/blob/v2.5.0/requirements.txt).

+**Red Hat Ansible Automation Platform customers** should use an Execution Environment (EE) that includes this collection and its dependencies rather than installing packages directly with pip.
+See the [Red Hat Ansible Automation Platform documentation](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/) for guidance on building and using Execution Environments, and install the collection from [Red Hat Automation Hub](https://console.redhat.com/ansible/automation-hub/).

-Once the collection is installed, install these dependencies into your Python environment using pip: `pip install -r ~/.ansible/collections/ansible_collections/nutanix/ncp/requirements.txt`
+**Community / upstream users** can install dependencies into a Python environment after installing the collection:
-This collection requires ansible-core>=2.16.0.
-This should be installed explicitly if ansible-core version is not installed previously or is below the specified version.
+`pip install -r ~/.ansible/collections/ansible_collections/nutanix/ncp/requirements.txt`

 # About
 Nutanix ansible collection nutanix.ncp is the official Nutanix ansible collection to automate Nutanix Cloud Platform (ncp).